 What energy do we already store at home?

 Those of us with laptops and torches are storing energy for a few hours' use.
 And early adopters' electric vehicles contain substantial storage too.

 Almost all of us have a fridge or a freezer that stores 'cool' for at least a few hours.
 If you turn the power off the food does not immediately warm up and spoil.

-Those of us with hot-water tanks or night-storage heaters can store heat that way for maybe a day, quite cheaply.
+Those of us with hot-water tanks or night-storage heaters store heat that way for maybe a day, quite cheaply.

-Households with off-grid central/space heating such as wood or a fossil fuel such as oil or LPG typically have substantial storage for many weeks, or even a year or two with wood stacked and drying...
+Households with off-grid central/space heating such as wood or a fossil fuel such as oil or LPG typically have substantial storage for many weeks.
+Even a year or two with firewood stacked and drying...
 'Seasonal' thermal stores of heat can last the winter.

-But storing substatial electricity in a form that (say) a washing machine or dishwasher or fridge-freezer could use is still hugely expensive.
+But storing substantial electricity in a form that (say) a washing machine or dishwasher or fridge-freezer could use is still hugely expensive.
 For example, a typical UK household uses about 10kWh (10 'units') per day of grid electricity; storing that in Lithium batteries similar to a laptop might cost £10,000 ignoring the electronics to get it in and out.

 Reasons To Be Storing Joules: Here's 3